By Chris Ihrig

 To make a hiring decision, we must judge which applicant we feel will do the best job.
 Before launching a marketing campaign, we have to judge which campaign is most likely to achieve our goals.

 Having an open mind and being nonjudgmental are related concepts.
-As a leader, withholding judgement until I have all the information is a winning strategy.
+As a leader, withholding judgment until I have all the information is a winning strategy.

 Being nonjudgmental also means that I don’t accept my first thoughts about why something wasn’t done as facts.
 It means I investigate until I have evidence, not just a back story my subconscious mind created to make sense of my experience.
 Only then am I prepared to take corrective action.